Skip to main content

 To improve performance and reduce sync times, we've updated how incremental synchronization works.
 Previously, during each sync, all tasks/responses from all available task definitions/forms were downloaded.
 Customers with large datasets could have thousands of tasks and responses, which could significantly slow down the process.

 We now assume that most tasks are primarily needed for historical or statistical purposes.
 As a result, incremental sync will now download only the latest 500 tasks and responses per task definition/form for everyday work.
-If additional data is needed, users can manually load more tasks/responses in chunks or choose the "Reload All" option to retrieve the full dataset.
+If additional data is needed, users can manually load more tasks/responses in chunks or choose the "Reload All" option in the app settings to retrieve the full dataset.

 Overview